plone/documentation/adapt-and-extend/config/socialmedia.rst

    :alt: Social Media setup configuration

-Enabling this setting will add social media meta-tags (Facebook OpenGraph and Twitter) to pages, so that when you share a Plone webpage on services like Facebook and Twitter, links and images will be better formatted.
+Enabling this setting will add social media meta tags (Facebook OpenGraph and Twitter) to pages, so that when you share a Plone webpage on services like Facebook and Twitter, links and images will be better formatted.

 .. note::